volkerrath/Py4MT2/README.md

 This repository currently contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (to be downloaded from https://github.com/MTgeophysics/mtpy-v2).
 The workflows for reading and processing Jacobians from ModEM outputs has been copied from https://github.com/volkerrath/JacoPyAN, and will be further developed here.

-The repositoryIt contains the following subdirectories:
+The repository contains the following subdirectories:

  -	**py4mt/info**